Introduction

 - Step back and enjoy a slower pace

-Allotment Calendar vs Planting Calendar – What’s the Difference?
+Allotment Calendar vs Planting Calendar – Same Difference?

 It’s easy to see why the terms allotment calendar and planting calendar get mixed up.
-They’re closely related; however, they’re designed to do slightly different jobs within an allotment growing year.
+Said quickly and in passing you could be forgiven for getting them mixed up.
+However, here at the Backyard Farmer, they’re designed to do slightly different jobs within an allotment growing season.

 What an allotment calendar does